 As experts in mobile app technology, we see huge opportunities within this market.
 More than ever, customers need the ability to check their portfolio, ensure their investments are performing positively and contact a wealth manager if they aren’t.

 We envision the next leap forward in digital wealth management to be one where customers will be able to view their options or amend their current portfolio digitally, with the speed and security of an online banking app.

 Then, if the customer has queries about their assets, we see them being able to access customer service in the way they prefer – whether that’s using a digital chatbot written by a wealth manager with years of experience, or a more traditional phone call.

 The future is millennial.
 According to Working Media Group, 92% of millennials prefer the option to manage their money digitally, meaning traditional wealth management appears to have an expiration date.

 Millennials are looking for mobile-first digital experiences, offering them freedom and functionality in equal measure.

 Currently, the most successful banking apps are those with a slick digital presentation that keeps the specifics of banking as simple and streamlined as possible.
-Some great examples are:
+Some great examples our team highlight are: